 Anthropic

-Claude is stateless by default — every new conversation starts from scratch.
-Memstate gives Claude a structured memory layer via MCP so it remembers your architecture decisions, project context, and past work across every session.
+Claude is stateless by design — every conversation starts fresh.
+Memstate gives Claude a persistent memory layer via MCP, so your architecture decisions, project context, and past work are always available.

 1